-Metrics/Indicators Baseline 2017-18 2018-19 2019-20 Data Source: CAASPP, SUSD Illuminate by PT School Math standards as determined by the Smarter Balanced Assessment (SBAC).
+Metrics/Indicators Baseline 2017-18 2018-19 2019-20 Data Source: CAASPP, SUSD Illuminate by PT School determined by the Smarter Balanced Assessment (SBAC).
+(Verified by CAASPP, SUSD Illuminate by PT School reports.) determined by the Smarter Balanced Assessment (SBAC).
+(Verified by CAASPP, SUSD Illuminate by PT School reports.) determined by the Smarter Balanced Assessment (SBAC).
 (Verified by CAASPP, SUSD Illuminate by PT School reports.)
-Math standards as determined by the Smarter Balanced Assessment (SBAC).
-(Verified by CAASPP, SUSD Illuminate by PT School reports.)
-Math standards as determined by the Smarter Balanced Assessment (SBAC).
-(Verified by CAASPP, SUSD Illuminate by PT School reports.)
 State Priority 4B: The Academic Performance Index Baseline (2014-2015): The Academic Performance Index was suspended by the California State Board of Education indefinitely; therefore, no data reported.
 The Academic Performance Index was suspended in 2014- 2015 indefinitely by the California State Board of Education.
 The Academic Performance Index was suspended in 2014- 2015 indefinitely by the California State Board of Education.
 The Academic Performance Index was suspended in 2014- 2015 indefinitely by the California State Board of Education.
 State Priority 4C: The percentage of pupils who have successfully completed courses that satisfy the requirements for entrance to the UC or CSU, or career technical education sequences or programs of study that align with state board-approved career technical education standards and frameworks.
 Baseline (2015-2016): 26% Data Source: CALPADS To increase the percentage of students that have completed courses that satisfy UC or CSU entrance requirements, or programs of study that align with state board approved career technical educational standards and framework.
 (Verified by CALPADS.)
 To increase the percentage of students that have completed courses that satisfy UC or CSU entrance requirements, or programs of study that align with state board approved career technical educational standards and framework.
 (Verified by CALPADS.)
 To increase the percentage of students that have completed courses that satisfy UC or CSU entrance requirements, or programs of study that align with state board approved career technical educational standards and framework.
 (Verified by CALPADS.)
-State Priority 4D: The percentage of English learner pupils who make progress toward English Baseline (2015-2016): AMAO 1 has been suspended by the To increase the percentage of English Learners that make progress toward English To increase the percentage of English Learners that make progress toward English To increase the percentage of English Learners that make progress toward English
+State Priority 4D: The percentage of English learner pupils who make progress toward English proficiency as measured by the CELDT; or any Baseline (2015-2016): AMAO 1 has been suspended by the California State Board of Education indefinitely; To increase the percentage of English Learners that make progress toward English proficiency.
+(Verified by California School To increase the percentage of English Learners that make progress toward English proficiency.
+(Verified by California School To increase the percentage of English Learners that make progress toward English proficiency.
+(Verified by California School